Generic Power Sum Decompositions and Bounds for the Waring Rank: Introduction

 \section{Introduction}

-Part of the considerable amount of work that the scientific community is devoting to recently emerged aspects of tensor theory addresses the polynomial Waring problem.
-Let us recall that, if in a decomposition
+Part of the considerable amount of work that the scientific community is devoting to recently emerged aspects of tensor theory addresses the polynomial Waring problem (see \cite{L}).
+If in a power sum decomposition

-of a degree $d$ homogeneous polynomial, the number $r$ of summands is minimum, then \eqref{Wd} is called a \emph{Waring decomposition}, and $r=:\rk f$ is the \emph{(Waring) rank} of $f$.
-When $f$ can be regarded as a symmetric tensor (in particular, when the coefficients are in a field of zero characteristic), the Waring rank becomes the \emph{symmetric rank} (which is sometimes called \emph{polar rank}: see \cite{P}).
+of a degree $d$ homogeneous polynomial, the number $r$ of summands is the minimum possible, then $r=:\rk f$ is the \emph{(Waring) rank} of $f$, and \eqref{Wd} is often called a \emph{Waring decomposition}.
+When $f$ can be regarded as a symmetric tensor (in particular, when the coefficients are in a field of characteristic zero), the Waring rank becomes the \emph{symmetric rank} (\footnote{Sometimes the term ``Waring decomposition'' has been used to indicate simply a power sum decomposition, without the minimality hypothesis.
+We also mention that the symmetric rank is sometimes called \emph{polar rank}: see \cite{P}.}).
 Perhaps, in its broadest sense, the polynomial Waring problem consists of finding the rank of specified polynomials (see \cite[Introduction]{CCG}).
 In a restricted sense, and in analogy with the number-theoretic Waring problem, one wonders about the maximal rank of homogeneous polynomials of fixed degree and number of variables (see \cite{G}).
 The solution to the main (`generic') version of such a problem, given in \cite{AH}, is now a classical result.
-But the maximum rank $\rk(n,d)$ for \emph{all} homogeneous polynomials of degree $d$ and number $n$ of variables, at the time of writing, is known only when $n\le 2$, when $d\le 2$, and in the special cases $(n,d)=(3,3)$ (see \cite[Chap.~2]{K}, or \cite{LT}) and $(n,d)=(3,4)$ (see \cite[Chap.~3]{K}, or \cite{D}).
+But the maximum rank $\rk(n,d)$ for \emph{all} homogeneous polynomials of degree $d$ and number $n$ of variables, at the time of writing, is known only when $n\le 2$, when $d\le 2$, and in a few special cases: for $n=3$ we have $\rk(3,3)=5$ (see \cite[Chap.~2]{K} or \cite{LT}), $\rk(3,4)=7$ (see \cite[Chap.~3]{K} or \cite{D}) and $\rk(3,5)=10$ (see \cite{BuT} and \cite{D2}); see \cite{BuT} for more details.